toutvukantabu/site_e_commerce_Symfony/README.md

 1.
 run : `composer install`
-=> If you have an error with your php version, update this on composer.json
+=> If you have an error with your php version, update it in composer.json

 2.
 update .env for database connection with your username and password